rmwc/rmwc/README.md

 - Feature Flagging made Easy: https://github.com/jamesmfriedman/flagg

 ## Recent updates
-v6.0.0 is here!
-Check out the migration guide https://opencollective.com/rmwc/updates/6-0-0-the-hooks-edition

-TL;DR
+v7.0.0 is here!
+This is primarily a maintenance release to revive the project and unblock using React 17.

 - `npm i rmwc@latest` or `npm i @rmwc/button@latest`.
-- Embracing React Hooks
+- React 17 now usable as a peer dep
-- New components, and latest updates from Google.
+- Updated dependencies

 *View all release notes* 👉 https://opencollective.com/rmwc/updates